vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 "`Price representation`_" section.
 It is encoded as a low-endian 64-bit *signed* integer.

 The other number is the 'time of signature creation' (:m:`t_{sig}`).
-It can be measured in any integral unit, as long as the Oracle uses the units consistently and the Issuer can calculate the time of the contract setup (:m:`t_{setup}`) represented in that units.
+It can be measured in any integral unit, as long as the Oracle uses the units consistently and the issuer can calculate the time of the contract setup (:m:`t_{setup}`) represented in that units.
 It is encoded as a low-endian 32-bit *unsigned* integer